-This Evidence of Coverage document tells you how to get your medical care and prescription drugs.
+This Evidence of Coverage document tells you how to get your Medicare medical care and prescription drugs.
 It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The words "coverage" and "covered services" refer to the medical care and services and the prescription drugs available to you as a member of Sonder Complete Health Medicare Advantage (HMO).
+The words coverage and covered services refers to the medical care and services and the prescription drugs available to you as a member of Sonder Dual Complete (HMO D-SNP).